wso2-attic/docs-ciam-cloud/en/docs/get-started/overview.md

-# WSO2 CIAM Cloud - Overview
+# WSO2 Private CIAM Cloud - Overview

 Today's companies work with a wide range of partners and suppliers to provide services and products to its markets.
 These business-to-business (B2B) relationships minimize the costs for the companies and also improves efficiency and income.